frankplus/oniro-docs/bug_policy.md

 # Overview

-is aiming to build a secure system from the foundation, applying the best industry practices in terms of development quality.
+Eclipse Oniro is aiming to build a secure system from the foundation, applying the best industry practices in terms of development quality.
 However, as in every software projects, bugs do happen.
 This process explains how we handle bugs.